2025–26 All-Ireland League (rugby union): Division 2A

-After two successive relegations Shannon will play in the third tier of the A.I.L. for the first time in their history.
-Promoted up from Division 2B are Dungannon who return to this level for the first time since the league was restructured 10 years ago, while Wanderers will play at their highest level since returning to the league in 2014.
+After two successive relegations Shannon played in the third tier of the A.I.L. for the first time in their history.
+Promoted up from Division 2B were Dungannon who returned to this level for the first time since the league was restructured 10 years ago, while Wanderers played at their highest level since returning to the league in 2014.
+MU Barnhall won the division with 16 points to spare and will now play in the 2nd tier of the A.I.L. for the first time in their history.
+With just a single victory Banbridge finished bottom and were relegated along with Old Crescent who lost their play-off match to Sligo.